viohlet/rails-api-clinic-code-along/README.md

 ## Test Using Curl

 Now, let's test this using curl.
-To connect `authors` and `patients` we are going to post to the join table:
+To connect `doctors` and `patients` we are going to post to the join table:

 ```bash